DSLR Camera Requirement

 Please note that technical support is not provided on campus but in the event of an equipment malfunction, students may borrow cameras or tripods from the department for a 24-hour rental period as needed.
 Questions about this are welcome through email or by phone at 513-745-5717.

 Estimated Cost of Recommended Cameras

 The estimated retail expenses for DSLR cameras start at approximately $399.
 Most retailers will offer extended service contracts and/or drop-damage agreements for an extra cost.
 Tripods start around $20.
 Any additional lenses such as wide angle or macro are not required, but have additional lenses provide greater versatility and flexibility, expanding the student’s ability to record a wider range of photographic images.
-An additional informational document, A Guide to DSLR Cameras, is available here.
+For more information, check out our Guide to DSLR Cameras.

 Optional Peripheral Recommendations

 The following hardware items are not required but are recommended for specific courses to facilitate flexibility, usability and protection of your camera.
 It is recommended that any purchase of these items be deferred until after consulting with the appropriate department faculty members on the use and applicability of these resources.